Kermalis/VGMusicStudio/README.md

-# Kermalis's GBA Music Tool
+# Kermalis's GBA Music Studio

 A tool that is designed to be an updated Sappy.